10.0 Financial Policies and Procedures

 10.3 Financial Aid: Financial aid is available to students who file the Free Application for Federal Student Aid (FAFSA).
 Aid in the form of grants and student loans is available to qualifying students.
 The FAFSA can be filed online at www.FAFSA.ed.gov.
 Students should request that a copy of the processed results be sent to LTS by entering the school code G01971.
 For additional financial aid and scholarship information, students should contact the Office of Admissions.
 Students on probation receive no financial aid.

-- Each Disciples of Christ or United Church of Christ M.Div., M.A., or Special student who has been an active member of a Disciples of Christ or UCC congregation for a year or longer and who is under care of his/her regional commission on the ministry will receive a scholarship of 50% of tuition cost for the M.Div. degree for up to seven years and for the M.A. degree for up to five years.
+- Each Disciples of Christ or United Church of Christ M.Div., M.T.S., or Special student who has been an active member of a Disciples of Christ or UCC congregation for a year or longer and who is under care of his/her regional commission on the ministry will receive a scholarship of 50% of tuition cost for the M.Div. degree for up to seven years and for the M.T.S. degree for up to five years.
 Students who retake any coursework because they have failed the coursework will receive no scholarship aid for that coursework.

 - LTS provide up to 10 full-tuition scholarships for outstanding M.Div. students.
 These scholarships will be given for a maximum of four years.